 Dogs are welcome, on a lead at all times, but please do not allow them to go near plant beds and waste must be taken home.
 A dog water bowl is provided outside The Physic Shop.

 WC We have one WC that is is open March to October only (WC is closed November to February).

 Access We only have limited disabled access at present.

 DON’T FORGET OUR ESSENTIAL ADVICE

 When visiting Dilston Physic Garden please be aware that some plants are poisonous.
-While many plants in this physic garden are used medicinally, some are also poisonous, even common plants that grow in most gardens like delphinium, euphorbia, foxglove, laburnum & yew, plus others like mandrake, belladonna and poison ivy (see our Magic & Medicine Area).
-Do not touch or eat any plant unless you have consulted a staff member on identification and safety.
+While many plants in this physic garden are used medicinally, some are also poisonous, even common plants that grow in most gardens like delphinium, euphorbia, foxglove, laburnum & yew, plus others like mandrake, belladonna and poison ivy (see our Magic & Medicine collection).
+Do not touch or eat any plant.
 The physic garden cannot be held responsible if you do.